 - Difficulties functioning at school or work

-Take the “Reality Check” quiz on mindcheck.ca – this is a screening tool designed to help determine if further assessment by professional is needed.
+Take the “Reality Self-check” on foundrybc.ca – this is a screening tool that can help you determine if further assessment by a professional is needed.
 It does not provide a diagnosis and should not be relied on to rule out or confirm whether psychosis may be present.

-Do not hesitate to call an EPI service or other mental health professional if you are concerned that you or someone else may be experiencing psychosis.
+Do not hesitate to call an EPI service or another mental health professional if you are concerned that you or someone else may be experiencing psychosis.